MechaniclMan/Dragonade/README.md

   Bug Fixes:
    - Fixed some memory leaks.
-   - CanRepairBuildings, IsFriendlyFirePermitted, and BeaconPlacementEndsGame now work correctly when used in da.ini or gamemode.ini.
+   - "CanRepairBuildings", "IsFriendlyFirePermitted", and "BeaconPlacementEndsGame" now work correctly when used in da.ini or gamemode.ini.
    - Fixed some color messages not working for players with scripts 2.6-3.4.
-   - Fixed DA not being able to compile in debug mode.
+   - Fixed not being able to compile in debug mode.
    - Black Hand Rocket Soldiers in Domination mode will now work correctly with the Loot Game Feature.